Debt Consolidation Loans

 Can I Get a Consolidation Loan with a Poor Credit Score?

 When you have a poor credit score, there is an increased chance that you will be offered a consolidation loan with higher interest rates.
 This could be due to previously missed payments, default notices, CCJs, insolvency amongst several other factors.

 So, while you may be offered a high interest rate on this loan, it is possible that this is not the best option for you.

 How Can I Consolidate Debt?

-Take time to add your information into our online tool.
-We will ask for information regarding your current debts, and how much money you receive and spend each month.
-Using this information, we can suggest the best debt solution to consolidate your debts.
+You can input all your information into our online tool, where we will ask you about your existing debts, your income and outgoings, benefits and more.
+Using this information, our team of experts can suggest the best debt solution to consolidate your debts.

 Get started on your debt journey with us through our tool, or get in touch with our team if you would like to speak to an advisor about debt consolidation.